rkramsharvesh/A4-Limited-dependent-variable-Models-NSSO/README.md

 Here, a Tobit model is employed to analyze the value of non-vegetarian consumption, which is a left-censored variable since many households report zero consumption.
 Unlike logistic and probit models that handle binary outcomes, the Tobit model accommodates the continuous nature of spending while accounting for censoring at zero.
-This section interprets both the probability of consumption and the expected consumption value, and discusses real-world applications where censored regression is useful—such as in demand analysis and expenditure modeling.
+This section interprets both the probability of consumption and the expected consumption value, and discusses real-world applications where censored regression is useful such as in demand analysis and expenditure modeling.